If Both Parents Are on the Birth Certificate but Not Married, Who Has Custody?

 What Rights Does a Mother Have if the Parents Are Not Married?

-Under Florida Law, when a child is born to unmarried parents, the biological mother is presumed to have full legal and physical custody of the child.
-This remains the case even if the father’s name appears on the birth certificate.
-As the natural guardian, the mother has sole authority to make decisions concerning the child’s healthcare, education, and general welfare unless and until a Court determines otherwise.
+Under Florida law, when a child is born to unmarried parents, the biological mother is presumed to have full legal and physical custody of the child, unless domestic violence is a concern.
+This remains true even if the father’s name appears on the birth certificate.
+As the natural guardian, the mother has sole authority to make decisions concerning the child’s healthcare, education, and general welfare unless and until a court determines otherwise.

-In practical terms, this means the mother has the right to determine where the child lives and how they are raised.
-The father must take additional legal steps to establish his rights; paternity is not established and custody is not automatically shared when parents are not married.
+Unmarried mothers are generally granted sole custody rights at the child’s birth and are recognized as the primary legal guardian unless a court intervenes.
+In practical terms, this means the mother has the right to determine where the child lives and how they are raised, considering the mental and physical health of both parents.
+The father must take additional legal steps to establish his rights.
+Paternity is not automatically established, and custody is not automatically shared when the parents are not married.

 What Rights Does an Unmarried Father Have?

 While having your name on a child’s birth certificate in Florida is significant, it does not give an unmarried father automatic legal rights.
-According to Florida Law, an unmarried father must legally establish paternity, typically through a court order or a paternity acknowledgment filed with the Florida Department of Health.
+The biological father must establish paternity to become the child’s legal father and seek custody or visitation rights.
+According to Florida law, an unmarried father must legally establish paternity, typically through a court order or a paternity acknowledgment filed with the Florida Department of Health.

-Once paternity is established, the father can petition the Court for shared parental responsibility, a time-sharing schedule (visitation), and the right to participate in major decisions about the child’s upbringing.
+Once paternity is established, the father can petition the court for shared parental responsibility, a time-sharing schedule (visitation), and the right to participate in major decisions about the child’s upbringing.
+At that stage, the court may grant custody or visitation rights.

-Until this legal process is completed, the father has no enforceable rights regarding custody, visitation, or decision-making, regardless of his involvement in the child’s life or appearance on the birth certificate.
+Until paternity is legally established, the father has no enforceable custody or visitation rights, regardless of his involvement in the child’s life or appearance on the birth certificate.

 How Can a Father Establish Legal Paternity in Florida?